- May 17, 2018

 - Posted by: Phillip W. Duff

-- Category: Agencies, International, Jamaica, Latest Post, Nearshore call Centers, Opinions, Training
+- Categories: Agencies, International, Jamaica, Latest Post, Nearshore call Centers, Opinions, Training

 Just like an animal, a debtor will try to get away from the pressure rather than deal with it.
 Just like an animal will run when they face something they do not know how to deal with, a debtor will hang up the phone to avoid the conversation.
 The debtor does not know how to solve the problem so he flees.
 What you must do is stop his desire to flee and replace it with the confidence that he can solve the problem facing him.